About the Take Home Naloxone program

 Naloxone is a drug that can temporarily reverse the effects of an opioid overdose or adverse reaction.
 If someone has overdosed on opioids they will be unconscious or awake, but unable to talk.
 It’s unlikely they will be able to administer naloxone themselves.

-Naloxone is administered by injection or delivered through a nasal spray.
+Naloxone can be taken by injection or delivery through a nasal spray.
 It works by blocking opioid drugs, such as heroin and oxycodone, from attaching to opioid receptors in the brain.

-After administering naloxone it is vital to call an ambulance (000) because naloxone only lasts about 30-90 minutes and the person can overdose again once it wears off.
+After administering naloxone it is vital to call an ambulance (000).
+Naloxone only lasts about 30-90 minutes and the person can overdose again once it wears off.

 About the Take Home Naloxone program

-The Australian Government is investing $19.6 million over 4 years from 2022-23 to deliver the Take Home Naloxone program nationally.
+The Australian Government is investing $19.6 million over 4 years from 2022-23 to deliver the THN program nationally.

-Naloxone will be available from 1 July 2022 for free, no prescription is needed.
+From 1 July 2022, naloxone is available for free with no prescription.
 This is for anyone who may experience, or witness, an opioid overdose or adverse reaction.

-This investment ensures access to this life-saving medicine and will also help people who need naloxone to use it when they need it.
+This investment ensures access to this life-saving medicine and will also help people access naloxone when needed.

 • people who are at risk of an opioid overdose or adverse reaction, their carers, friends and family members